lilyschlaug/BAE305-SP24-Lab3/Lab-3.md

 Next, the LED driven by a transistor with a fixed current was built.
 Voltage was measured at T1, T2, T3, T4, T5, T6, & T7 with respect to ground.
 Voltage across R1, LED1, S1, & R2 should be measured by putting the DMM in parallel with the element of the circuit at the point of interest.
 Values at each of these points were meant to be taken with the switch both closed and open.
 Current was meant to be measured with the switch both on and off through LED1 & R2.
 This should be done by placing the DMM in series with the LED.
 See table 3 for the measurements from this portion of the lab.

+Next, a circuit was built that controlled the LED using a transistor.
+Measurements were taken at the most dim LED, most bright LED, and two midpoints.
+The same procedure was followed to take the measurements as described above.
+The values are below in table 4.

+Finally, the motor driving circuit was built.
+At this point in the lab, we ran out of time and were not able to obtain any voltage readings in the circuit.

 # Test Results
 The table of actual values of resistors for this lab are shown below in table 1.